 Michael doesn’t recommend contacting the parents of the bully unless you have a good relationship with them.
 “Kids who are bullies often have bully parents, and it may only escalate the problem.
 I recommend the participation of some kind of mediator, which is usually the teacher or the principal.”

-STEP 2.
-Make an appointment to speak with the teacher, in person or over the phone and calmly tell them what is happening.
+Do this in person or over the phone and calmly tell them what is happening.
 In an ideal world, Michael says, all bullying would end with the teacher’s involvement.
 “The only guarantee against bullying is the presence of a strong adult, an adult who is willing to take responsibility.”

 This is the stage where the teacher should get all the facts.
 He or she should speak to the bullied child and the bully separately, then decide if it would be okay for all three to sit down together.
 The teacher’s approach with the bully is simply, ‘This is not going to continue.’
 The teacher needs to tell the bully he or she trusts the child to be a part of the solution.